 - a.
-NCOs capable of operating with tactical efficiency within Army Doctrine to include as part of a combined arms element. - b.
-NCOs capable of applying the four professional NCO attributes: lead; train and educate; care for Soldiers and equipment; maintain and enforce standards. - c.
+NCOs capable of applying the four professional NCO attributes: lead; train and educate; care for Soldiers and equipment; maintain and enforce standards. - b.
 NCOs capable of adaptive and critical thinking to communicate effectively (orally or written) and take appropriate action.